 If your child’s foot slips out of the sandals, check to see that the sandal straps are tight enough to hold the foot in place.
 You can also try using socks that have rubber grips on the bottom to help hold the foot in the sandal.

 It is very important that the sandals fit properly at all times to maintain your child’s corrected foot position.
-If your child’s foot continues to slip out, contact the Assistive Technology Department for a follow-up appointment.
+If your child’s foot continues to slip out, contact the Orthotics Prosthetics and Seating Department for a follow-up appointment.

 The sandals and bar are to be worn 23 out of 24 hours each day for about three months, as prescribed by your health-care provider.
 During the day, your child can have several short breaks out of the sandals.
 Your child shouldn’t need to take a break from the sandals during the night.

 It is important to stretch your child’s foot and ankle during the breaks.
 Follow the stretching exercises prescribed by your health-care provider.
 If your child’s foot and ankle seem to be losing range of motion, call your healthcare provider’s office for a follow-up appointment.

 After several months of wearing the sandals full time, your health-care provider might decrease the amount of time your child needs to wear the sandals and bar.
 At this time, the wear schedule is commonly reduced to wearing the sandals and bar for sleeping only.
 This wear schedule is usually continued until age 3 or 4.

 It is important to take care of your child’s skin in order to prevent the skin from breaking down:

 - Carefully follow the wearing schedule given to you by your health-care provider.

 - Check the skin for red and pink areas during breaks.
 All red and pink areas should disappear within 20 to 30 minutes after the sandals are removed.
 If they don’t fade within this time frame, contact Assistive Technology.